 We focus on seven core issues: the traditional family, the sanctity of human life, religious liberty, education, sexual exploitation, national sovereignty, and support for Israel.

-If you are highly motivated, interested in public policy and ready to gain experience, come join Concerned Women for America to work in one of our exciting fields: Communications and Social Media, Legislation and Public Policy, Field Department (Chapter, Grassroots and Young Women for America Development), Development and Donor Relations, Legal Affairs, and Web and Online Communications.
+If you are highly motivated, interested in public policy and ready to gain experience, come join Concerned Women for America to work in one of our exciting fields: Communications and Social Media, Legislation and Public Policy, Field Department (CWA Grassroots and Young Women for America Development), Development and Donor Relations, and Legal Affairs.

 CWA pays a $150 weekly stipend.
 Our interns attend events, network with experts, and are trained by movers and shakers in D.C., learning to utilize prayer and action to affect public policy.
 Accepting applications immediately.
 Department placement on first come, first serve basis.
 Deadlines for the various sessions are available here.